gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 Your choice of programming approach depends on a few factors.
 These include the type of problem, as well as how you want to structure your data and algorithms.

+## Main Concepts

+Any object has property(data) and method(function).
+OOP utilizes 4 core principles:

+- Encapsulation : Grouping of same property and method into a single object.
+It reduces code complexity and increases code reuseability.

+- Abstraction : It is the act of hiding the inner deatails of the code unless required.
+It isolates the impact of change and reduces complexity.

+- Inheritance : Eliminates redundant code by inheriting the properties of the parent object.

+- Polymorphism : Refactoring ugly switch case and if-else statements  as we render different elements differently with the same method. i.e the same method can be used for different objects to behave in different ways.

 ## Creating an Object

 ```js